 The change will hit those going for the Companion Pass (110,000 miles to qualify) via consumer credit cards signup bonuses the hardest.
 Before the change, the Companion Pass was relatively easy to get once you had earned the signup bonuses and met the minimum spending requirements.
 This route is now effectively closed.

 Since the new criteria do not apply to the Southwest Rapid Rewards® Premier Business Credit Card, you still have the option of getting the Companion Pass via credit card bonuses and expenditure.
 Consider shifting your business expenses onto the Southwest Premier Business Card, and keeping your personal expenses on the Southwest Premier Card, or the Southwest Plus Card.
-This way you can hold and use two Southwest cards and get their benefits and signup bonuses.
+This way you can hold and use two Southwest cards and get the benefits and signup bonuses.

 The latest change adds a new restriction to the Southwest consumer credit cards and makes earning the Companion Pass that little bit harder.
 Bear in mind the Southwest cards are already subject to Chase’s restrictive 5/24 policy.
 This change brings the cards in line with other Chase products like the Chase Sapphire Reserve® and the Chase Sapphire Preferred® Card which have similar restrictions.
 The question now is whether Chase will extend this policy to all families with multiple cards?
 Only time will tell!